“Not all who wander are lost.” -J.R.R. Tolkien

 A smart traveler’s best travel tool can often be an experienced and trusted Travel Agent.

-However, in full disclosure, not all of our travel have been with the assistance of a Travel Agent.
-In fact, our earliest travels were ones we planned on our own and on occasion, we even traveled without reservations.
+In full disclosure, not all of our travel has been with the assistance of a Travel Agent.
+In fact, our earliest travels were ones we planned on our own, and on occasion, we even traveled without reservations.
 (GASP!
-I know.
+I know!
 We were young…but it was sort of fun!)
-Now, in hindsight, some of that travel might’ve been even better with the help of a Travel Agent.
+And while some travel plans don’t always require assistance, you should know that some travel can be even better with the help of a Travel Agent.

 Think of your travel as an investment

 Let me give you some food for thought: most people will seek out a real estate agent when purchasing a home or a dealership when investing in a new car.
 For us, the biggest purchases in life are usually made with careful research and the use of an expert.
-The purchase of major travel is no different when you consider spending a big chunk of your hard-earned money and possibly using precious vacation days.
-If you’re like us, you want to know that you got the best return on your investment and a travel professional can be a wonderful resource.
+If you think of your travel as an investment in which you want to get the biggest return on your investment, a travel professional can be a wonderful resource.

 A Travel expert can be the best place to turn